dadotschwab/EduPuzzle/README.md

 - Level 6: 180 days

 Review types:

 - **Perfect**: Correct immediately → advance level
 - **Half Known**: Correct after hints → advance level
 - **Conditional**: 30-70% revealed → same level
 - **Unknown**: Incorrect → reset to level 0
 - **Not Evaluated**: >70% revealed → no change

+## Word List Sharing

+EDU-PUZZLE allows users to share their vocabulary lists with others through secure, link-based sharing.
+The sharing system supports two modes:

+### Sharing Modes

+**Static Copy Sharing:**

+- Recipients get their own independent copy of the word list
+- Changes made by the recipient don't affect the original list
+- SRS progress is tracked separately for each user
+- Anonymous users can import copies without signing up

+**Collaborative Sharing:**

+- Multiple users can edit the same list simultaneously
+- Real-time synchronization ensures all collaborators see changes instantly
+- Requires user authentication to join collaborative lists
+- SRS progress remains individual per user despite shared content

+### How to Share a List

+1. Navigate to your Dashboard
+2. Click the three-dot menu (⋯) on any word list
+3. Select "Share List"
+4. Choose between "Share as copy" or "Share as collaborative"
+5. Click "Generate Link" to create a shareable link
+6. Copy the link and share it with others

+### Security & Privacy

+- Share links use cryptographically secure tokens
+- Row Level Security (RLS) ensures proper access control
+- SRS learning progress is always kept private per user
+- Anonymous users can only import copies, not join collaborative lists

 ## Contributing